ThibaultSchowing/html/README.md

 # Set up and user manual

+## Set up for WAMP server

+1. Clone the repo https://github.com/ThibaultSchowing/html.git  in WAMP's www directory AFTER having removed any previous <i>http</i> folder.

+2. Install phpLiteAdmin_v1-9-6 (also in www directory) or other version, you will have to adapt the url.
+You can download it at https://www.phpliteadmin.org/download/

+3. Launch WAMP (or equivalent LAMP or MAMP) and verify the information in "databaseConnection.php" (set to WAMP default)

+4. Go to http://localhost/phpliteadmin_v1-9-6/phpliteadmin.php and create a database named "database.sqlite"

+5. Go to page http://localhost/html/initializeDataBase.php in order to initialize the database with the following users:

+  * <b>Bob/bob</b> the administrator

+  * <b>Thibault/thibault</b> the user

+  * <b>Sebastien/sebastien</b> the other user

+6. You can now go to `localhost/index.php` to enjoy this amazing website.

-## Set up
+## Set up for CentOS VM

+0. To run on other server than W/M/LAMP change the information in the file "databaseConnection.php"

-1. Clone the repo https://github.com/Shenn299/html.git  in /var/www/ AFTER having removed the previous <i>http</i> folder.
+1. Clone the repo https://github.com/ThibaultSchowing/html.git  in /var/www/ AFTER having removed the previous <i>http</i> folder.

 2. Run `sudo systemctl start httpd`